 Structure of the Program

 Graduate students wishing to form a workshop will be asked to describe both the specific topics to be addressed by the group and the distinctive nature and value of the interdisciplinary exchange that will be undertaken in the group.
-The groups to be supported should have an ongoing core membership and meet regularly throughout the academic year.
 They must be self-organized by the participants and not be part of a credit-bearing course.
 We expect that most groups will discuss members’ work in progress and published scholarship on relevant topics, and other activities which may be proposed as appropriate.

 The membership of a workshop will in most cases be drawn from two or more academic units.
 The graduate school recognizes, however, that disciplinary and departmental affiliations are not necessarily congruent, and that disciplinary and interdisciplinary dialogues are often intertwined.
 It is not required that the individuals submitting the application be from different units, nor is it expected that workshop participants will be evenly or widely scattered across many units.
 Groups based in interdisciplinary units or strongly anchored in a discipline are eligible to apply so long as they will be open to individuals who are affiliated elsewhere.
 Established groups whose activities are appropriate for the program are eligible to apply.
 Groups that have sponsorship from other units may also apply for this program; any funding or other resources already allocated to the group, or applied for, should be specified in the proposal.
 This program is also designed to ease the isolation that can characterize dissertation work in some fields.
 However, we encourage proposals from those whose research takes place in a laboratory or other collaborative setting, as well, recognizing that they may benefit greatly from an alternative forum for discussion.